formalsec/explode-js/bench/README.md

 `[TODO]`

-To reproduce the results of the table above, we provide the set of packages for which Explode.js found new vulnerabilities in `[FIXME]` and a script to run Explode.js on these packages.
+To reproduce the results of the table above, we provide the set of packages for which Explode.js found new vulnerabilities in `bench/datasets/zeroday` and a script to run Explode.js on these packages.
 To run Explode.js on the wild packages in which new vulnerabilities were found, run:

 ```sh